Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 #### Verify IVR

-Once you received your verification code via IVR, you need to verify the code.
+Once you receive your verification code via IVR, you need to verify the code.
 For that verification, call **verifyIVR()**.

 ```swift
 cidaas.verifyIVR(code: "123123") {